STATION TO STATION

 LIFE WRITING AND SPACE

-I have contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016).
+I contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016).
 According to an academic reviewer, the collection ‘brings together a mix of established names and up and coming talent who probe the narration of lives through the prism of space.
 Drawing on work ranging from cultural critics to hardcore (postmodern) theorists and philosophers, this ambitious volume carves out a new territory for scholars and students interested in the intricacies of (auto)biography’.